tylerchinen/SeaCode-Bank-WebApp/README.md

 - Next: Deposit function

 **Patima Poochai**
-- New completions:
+- New completions: Backend user database and API, Endpoints security
 - Worked on: Installation of React and Meteor plugins for ESLint
-- Next: User database
+- Next: Authentication, access control